 An Affordable Option To Traditional LTC Insurance

-Like traditional Long-Term Care Insurance policies, short term care policies will pay for home care as well as care in a skilled care setting such as a nursing home.
+Like traditional Long-Term Care Insurance policies, short-term care policies will pay for in-home care and care in a skilled care setting such as a nursing home.

 "A typical benefit amount might be $100 or $150-a-day, which will pay all or much of the cost for home care services."Jesse Slome